estieve/Flu_and_weather_analysis/README.md

 ## Data Analysis

 Before beginning any analysis I set up the test and training data and then utilized a standard scaler to scale the feature data between -1 and 1.
+Next my plan was to run various machine learning algorithms to test for the best options.
+In this situation I will be running classifiers with decision trees, K-nearest neighbors, and neural networks.

 ### Decision Tree
 I started with a decision tree to help identify importance features just to test my assumptions that percipitation and max temperature are important features.